Computer InformationKey Points from the University Policy for Computer Use

 Avoid storing files in your profile folders -- store files on U: drive.
-While you are given 500MB of storage with your account, to readily have available for whichever EE lab you are working on from week to week, large amounts of data (particularly large files) in your profile folders (Documents, Desktop, etc.) can slow your login/logout times.
+While you are given 500MB of storage with your account, to have readily available for whichever EE lab you are working in from week to week, large amounts of data (particularly large files) in your profile folders (Documents, Desktop, etc.) can slow your login/logout times.

 Want a faster logon time?
 Request No Roaming ...

 If you tend to use the same computer all the time, and would like a faster login, and don't need Roaming Profiles, you can request to have your account converted to "No Roaming Profile".

 The first time you logon to a given PC, it will take ~35 seconds to set up your desktop environment, but subsequent logins will be on the order of 5 seconds (and logoffs are always faster without Roaming Profiles: ~ 6 seconds).